ddahan/modern-python-cheat-sheet/README.md

 ## Why another cheat sheet?

-There exists many available Python cheet sheets on the web.
+There exists many available Python cheat sheets on the web.
 But this one:
-- Focuses exclusively on Modern Python (3.10+)
+- Focuses exclusively on Modern Python (3.11+)
 - Has strict type checking enabled
 - Is fully integrated with VS Code and Jupyter, offering numerous advantages (see below)
 - Is forkable, allowing you to customize it to reflect your current level of knowledge.
 Every cheat sheet should be a snapshot of one's personal knowledge at a given time.